Niemierzyn Valley

 Niemierzyn Valley (Polish: Dolina Niemierzyńska; German until 1945: Nemitzer Talgrund, Nemitzer Tal-Grund) is a valley in central western part of city of Szczecin, Poland.

 Characteristics

 The valley is located next to Osówka stream.
-On the valley are located: Jan Kasprowicz Park, Stefan Kownas Arboretum and part of the Arkoński Forest Park as well as neighbourhoods of Niemierzyn and part of Niebuszewo.
+In the valley are located: Jan Kasprowicz Park, Stefan Kownas Arboretum and part of the Arkonian Forest Park as well as the neighbourhood of Niemierzyn and part of Niebuszewo.
 Peat soils dominate the area.

 History

-In the end of 16th century a sheep farm was probably located in the norther part of the valley, most probably being established by Eckelberg family.
+At the end of 16th century a sheep farm was probably located in the northern part of the valley, most probably being established by Eckelberg family.